puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 The first step in mastering Puppet is to discipline your mind's eye to perceive the world around you as a collection of **resources**.
 This means that you will not be using resource declarations to shape your environment just yet.
 Instead you will exercise your power by hand and use Puppet only to inspect the consequences of your actions.

-The tasks we are about to accomplish in the _resources_ quest will help you learn more about Puppet resources.
-Let's get started on the quest by running the following command:

-    quest --start resources

 1. The path to greatness is a lonely one.
 Fortunately, your superuser status gives you the ability to create an assistant for yourself:

         useradd ralph